ng14th/Template_Download_File_Large/README.md

 # A. INTRODUCE PROJECT

 ### This is Template using dowload and upload a large file ( Goot at ~ 500mb, Type suport : excel, images, video, mp3 )
+Result : Process and upload file excel about 1M records ~ 400s
+         Process and upload file excel about 500k records ~ 20s Process and upload file excel about 50k records ~ 20s Download file 1M records or 500k records from Minio ~ 0.5s

 ##### Technology :